ibidem/mjolnir-cfs/+Docs/-04-Loading-Configuration-Files.md

  directly in the configuration file and output the translation; this means that if the source configuration is updated your configuration is updates as well;
- which is useful for capturing changes to defaults or extra options that become available; this may be a json, yaml, another php file, or if necesary the application might even resort to goign to the web to get updates (eg. list of countries, cities, etc).
+ which is useful for capturing changes to defaults or extra options that become available; this may be a json, yaml, another php file, etc, or if necessary the application might even resort to going to the web to get updates (eg. list of countries, cities, etc).

 *Configuration files are resolved once.
-Any subsequent calls to `CFS::config` with the same parameters merely results in outputing the previous result.
+Any subsequent calls to `CFS::config` with the same parameters merely results in the previous (cached) result.
 This means you can abuse calls, but it also means you should treat values from configuration files as static.
 A "timer" value will not update for example; but you can always use a closure within the configuration for those cases.*